Trait Driven HERO

 The GM then stats the player's concepts using the broad descriptions provided as

+their guide.
 The GM may or may not allow the players to see the final writeups, as they prefer.

 Usage